NoahG0342/Project1-HangMan/README.md

 i am building a game with javascript.

-link to my wireframe : https://www.figma.com/file/HSYhBAKWHVZ6Vup2KIOd3alT/Untitled?node-id=0%3A1
+link to my wireframe : https://imgur.com/a/iuL2mHG

+# My new wireframe is in my images folder

 likn to trello:
 https://trello.com/b/g1Y5hzYw/untitled-board